ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 all time.
 The only way to detect this attack is to resolve each view of the log to the two most recent STHs and then force the log to present a consistency proof.
 (Which it cannot.)
-This attack can be detected by Auditors or Monitors participating in STH Pollination, as long as they are explicitly built to handle the situation of a log continuously presenting a split view.
+This attack can be detected by CT auditors participating in STH Pollination, as long as they are explicitly built to handle the situation of a log continuously presenting a split view.